kevinwilde/type-system-workshop/guide/06-type-inference.md

 ### Implementation hints

+- Stash/commit your changes and check out the branch `03-inference-start-point`
 - This is a depth-first tree traversal.
 Although looking at the example might give the impression that it will require a lot of effort to build the tree or attach types to nodes in the tree, that will not be the case in our implementation.
 Depth-first traversals can be accomplished quite elegantly with recursion.